“[AN] IMPECCABLE COMEDIC EYE.”

 – COLORLINES

-MIA MCKENZIE is the award-winning author of the novels Skye Falling and The Summer We Got Free, both set in her hometown of Philadelphia, a city with which she has a complicated relationship bordering on love-hate.
-But you know what?
-We don’t even need to get into all that.
-She still uses the word “jawn” every day, so you know she’s a Philadelphian through and through.
+MIA MCKENZIE is the award-winning author of the novels These Heathens, Skye Falling and The Summer We Got Free.
+She’s from Philadelphia, and although she hasn’t lived there in years, she still uses the word “jawn” every day, so you know she’s a Philadelphian through and through.

 She’s also the author of the collection of essays, Black Girl Dangerous on Race, Queerness, Class and Gender, which has been taught in college and university classes all over the country.
 She is the editor of The Solidarity Struggle: How People of Color Succeed and Fail at Showing Up For Each Other in the Fight for Freedom.